cividi/spatial-data-package-platform/README.md

 - Add `www.local` and `django` to the 127.0.0.1 entry in `/etc/hosts` (for screenshot service).
 - A symlink to the nginx configuration file in the www container will be created automatically (`/etc/nginx/conf.d/www.local.conf`) for production use a dedicated copy
-- Create an `.env` file with the following environment variables:
+- for production or custom settings add an `.env` file with the following environment variables:
 ```bash
 DJANGO_SECRET=some.R4nd0m_k3y
 MAPBOX_TOKEN=a.mapbox.api.token